CNA Financial: History

 From 1972 until 2018, CNA's headquarters was located at the CNA Center.
 In 2015, CNA made plans to move out of the CNA Center with plans to construct 151 North Franklin as its new headquarters.
 CNA relocated to 151 North Franklin in June 2018.

 In February 2020, CNA announced the appointment of Al Miralles as the executive vice-president and chief financial officer.
 He succeeds James Anderson, who announced his resignation.

 In March 2021, CNA was the target of a ransomware cyberattack.
 CNA paid more than $40 million in late March to regain control of its network after the ransomware attack.
 The Chicago-based company paid the hackers about two weeks after a trove of company data was stolen, and CNA officials were locked out of their network.
 In 2022, it was reported to be the largest disclosed ransomware payment at that time.

+Corporate affairs

+Head Office Locations

+CNA Financial Corporation is headquartered in Chicago, Illinois, United States.
+Its main offices are located in the CNA Center, a high-rise office building in the Loop community area of downtown Chicago that has long served as the company’s corporate headquarters.

+In addition to its headquarters, CNA maintains regional offices across the United States and international offices in Canada, Europe, and Asia to support its insurance and reinsurance operations.

+Financial performance

+The key financial trends for CNA Financial Corporation are based on fiscal years ending December 31: